William Lai Ching-te takes oath to become Taiwan’s new president

 Outgoing President Tsai Ing-wen also bid farewell during the ceremony, signing off after eight years and a maximum two terms in office.

+He stressed Taiwan would make no concessions on its democracy and freedoms and called on Beijing to “cease political and military intimidation”.

+Beijing claims Taiwan as its own and has not ruled out the use of force to achieve its goals.
+Throughout Tsai’s two terms in office it sent military aircraft and ships near to the island and has continued to do since Lai, who it considers a “separatist” and a “troublemaker”, emerged the victor in January’s elections.

-Representatives from 29 countries were in attendance on Monday, including those from Taiwan’s last 12 diplomatic allies in the Pacific, Central America and the Holy See.
+Representatives from 29 countries joined the ceremony on Monday, including those from Taiwan’s last 12 diplomatic allies in the Pacific, Central America and the Holy See.

-Former United States Secretary of State Mike Pompeo attended, as did Former Lithuanian President Dalia Grybauskaite and representatives of foreign “economic” or “trade” offices that serve as de facto diplomatic missions.
+Former United States Secretary of State Mike Pompeo attended, as did Former Lithuanian President Dalia Grybauskaite and representatives of foreign “economic” or “trade” offices that serve as de facto diplomatic missions for countries that maintain formal ties with Beijing.

+US Secretary of State Antony Blinken sent a message of congratulations and said Washington looked forward to working with Lai to “deepen our longstanding unofficial relationship, and maintain peace and stability across the Taiwan Strait”.

-Festivities also included a military parade and traditional drum and dance performance, celebrating Taiwan’s cultural heritage.
+As well as the dignitaries, members of the public and party supporters also turned out for the festivities, which included a military parade and traditional drum and dance performances, celebrating Taiwan’s cultural heritage.

+Lisa Wu flew back to Taiwan from Los Angeles with her family to attend the ceremony, and was seated among supporters of Lai’s Democratic Progressive Party.

+Wu said she admired Lai, the son of a coal miner who later qualified as a doctor, describing him as a “sincere” political leader.
+She previously flew back from the US to vote for him in January’s elections.